 By @wagslane (twitter)

-Adi Shamir’s secret sharing is an algorithm used to share ownership of a secret among a group of participants.
-In order to calculate the original secret, a minimum number of shares must be used.
+We use an algorithm called Adi Shamir’s secret sharing in order to share ownership of a secret among a group of participants.
+Then, in order to calculate the original secret, a minimum number of shares must be used.

-Let us imagine that a family of four shares a Bitcoin wallet.
+To illustrate, let us imagine that a family of four shares a Bitcoin wallet.
 This Bitcoin wallet contains a single private key that all members of the family co-own.
-That single key can be used to spend all of the Bitcoins.
+Because they share it, any of them can use that single key to spend all of the Bitcoins.

 The family has a problem: if they each keep a copy, then only one of them needs to be hacked to have all the coins stolen.
 If only one of them keeps the key, then that person may lose it or decide to double-cross the other family members.

-Luckily, one of the family members is a cryptographer.
+Luckily, one of the family members is also a cryptographer.
 Instead of naively sharing the original key, they use SSS (Shamir’s secret sharing).
-Four shares are created, and a threshold of three is set, with the Bitcoin key as the original secret.
+So they create four shares and set a threshold of three, with the Bitcoin key as the original secret.
 Now, their plan has the following properties:

-- The Bitcoin key is not stored in one place, making it harder to steal
+- They have not stored the bitcoin key in one place, thus making it harder to steal

 - Members of the family need to cooperate to spend the Bitcoin